sepsis-omics/tutorials/docs/modules/kallisto/index.md

 - -s : estimated standard deviation of library fragments
 - <fn>LB1.fastq.gz</fn> : input FASTQ file

-Repeat for every FASTQ file.
+Repeat for every FASTQ file (LB2, LB3, MG1, MG2, MG3).

+- Run as above, but change the name of the output folder, and the file name at the end.
 - We then need to combine all the counts into one table.

 ### Extract required columns